AlexYanai/cloudant/README.md

 # Replicate a database
 # The default options are {:create_target => true, :continuous => false}, meaning that
 # the first argument provided will be the name of the target database, and it will be
 # newly created.
-If the database already exists, set :continuous => false
+If the database already exists, set :create_target => false
 client.replicate_db("test_2")

 # More options can be passed, for example: